-Not long after thecompleted the 2009 NFL Draft, we heard rumblings that the Bills had as their highest rated interior offensive lineman.
-Bear in mind, the Bills selected in the first round of the same draft, and that was taken by Cleveland 30 picks before Levitre came off the board. ( was the only other interior lineman taken before him, at 49.)
+Not long after the Buffalo Bills completed the 2009 NFL Draft, we heard rumblings that the Bills had Andy Levitre as their highest rated interior offensive lineman.
+Bear in mind, the Bills selected Eric Wood in the first round of the same draft, and that Alex Mack was taken by Cleveland 30 picks before Levitre came off the board.
+(Max Unger was the only other interior lineman taken before him, at 49.)
 Buffalo thus selected the second and fourth interior linemen in the draft, and got good value in each case - particularly when considering the lack of value the Bills have gotten with all too many picks this millennium.

 A few Rumblers have questioned why some, like me, think so highly of Levitre.
 He certainly has his down moments.
 He had 56 bad plays in 2010, of which 17.5 were killed plays, and he also gave up 1.5 sacks.
 Almost one in three of his bad plays results in a killed play.
 Translation: when he screws up, he screws up badly, and his mistakes have doomed about 1.96% of Buffalo's offensive snaps.
 By way of comparison, the centers killed 0.94% of plays, right guards killed 1.6%, right tackles 2.62%, and Demetrius Bell killed 2.56%.
 Levitre was more likely to kill a play than the other interior positions, but not as likely as either Bell or the scrubfest at right tackle.